 FRIENDS National Center for Community-Based Child Abuse Prevention

 Examines protective factors and how they work to reduce the effects of risk, stress, and trauma.
-The webpage presents examples of protective factors and why they work, explores work being done in the field in terms of protective factors and child abuse prevention, and provides links to related resources on protective factors.
+The webpage presents examples of protective factors and why they work, explores work being done regarding protective factors and prevention, and provides links to related resources on protective factors.

 Safe and Sound: Responding to the Experiences of Children Adopted or in Foster Care: A Guide for Caseworkers (PDF - 20,117 KB)